Ready to take the next step?

-The School Counseling graduate program through Gardner-Webb explores the developmental, preventative and remedial services you can provide as a professional school counselor.
+The School Counseling graduate program through Gardner-Webb is CACREP accredited and will prepare you for licensure as a professional school counselor.

 In addition to studying basic counseling history, philosophy and trends, you will develop your critical thinking and decision-making skills.
 Through classroom and reality-based experiences, you will deepen your appreciation of diversity, demonstrate your knowledge of ethical and legal practices, and broaden your understanding of the educational process within school environments.

 In addition to the University’s prerequisites, the Master of Arts in School Counseling requires 48 semester hours of coursework, which includes school-based practicum and internship experiences.
 Your studies will culminate in a two-day comprehensive exam in the last semester of coursework.

 For a more in-depth look at program requirements, visit our opens in a new windowAcademic Catalog.